 The neoliberal influence ensures that the "necessities" are not based on basic needs, rather on a rhetoric that it is necessary to have luxury goods and keep up with global technologies.
 These "necessities" can be deconstructed in two ways.
 The school may feel the need to have all of these resources as a way to compete with other schools.
 The school may also be aiming to provide what they think is expected of a school that is meeting the needs of the 21st century student, as often called for in policy documents.
 Therefore, to address the curriculum demands placed on teachers, these luxury goods may be deemed as necessary.
-For the students the "necessities" the school has may be fuelling the idea that without these things the school and as one student said about his family:
+For the students the "necessities" the school has may be fuelling the idea that without these things the school may be substandard.
+This message may be coming from home as well as from school and as one student said about his family: